 PRA Changes

 If there have been any changes to the licensee’s PRA model since the last MSPI verification inspection, the inspector should confirm that the MSPI basis document and INPO CDE were updated such that the changes were incorporated into the next quarterly reported data.
 The basis document can be confirmed by checking the revision history.
 CDE can be checked by correlating the coefficients in the derivation reports to the basis document.
 If the basis document was not updated within the specified timeframe, the licensee should have evaluated that no significant impact on the MSPI results would have occurred.
 Further guidance on requirements for PRA updates is found in the new NEI 99-02 App.
-G as revised by FAQ 14-01.
+G, as revised by FAQ 14-01.
 The inspector may refer to the clarifying notes in NEI 99-02, Section 2.2.
-The inspector should verify changes to the system and train/segment boundaries are defined in the plant’s MSPI basis document in accordance with Sections F.1.1.1 and F 1.1.2 of NEI 99-02.
+The inspector should consider sampling to verify that changes to the system and train/segment boundaries are defined in the plant’s MSPI basis document in accordance with Sections F.1.1.1 and F 1.1.2 of NEI 99-02.
 Licensees rarely change the planned UA baseline value.
 If this does occur, inspectors should review the basis for the change.
 Section F.1.2.2 of NEI 99-02 has additional information on baseline planned UA.

-The inspector should review MSPI component risk coefficient (i.e., Fussell-Vesely or Birnbaum value) that changed from the last revision by more than 25 percent of its value.
+The inspector should consider sampling to review MSPI component risk coefficients (i.e., Fussell-Vesely or Birnbaum value) that have changed from the last revision by more than 25 percent of its value.
 This review is not intended to be an inspection of the licensee’s PRA.
 Inspectors should confirm the causes for changes greater than 25 percent (model corrections, modifications, etc.).
 NEI 99-02 specifies licensees to report any change to these coefficients and note the change in the PI data comment field with their quarterly PI data submittal.
 Additionally, if estimates were used, an update to the estimated component demands in the MSPI basis document is required if a change to the basis for the estimated demands results in a greater than 25 percent change for the component of concern.
 The inspector should ensure that the licensee notified the NRC in accordance with the guidance contained in NEI 99-02 by placing a comment in the PI data comment field upon submittal of the quarterly PI data.
 The inspector should be alert to risk coefficient changes that could impact components within the system boundary or trains that were exempted from monitoring.
 The inspector should review any changes to the success criteria or risk-significant function for any monitored component to ensure that the change was appropriate.

 If inspectors have concerns with a licensee’s PRA changes, they should work with a senior risk analyst to answer outstanding questions.
-Questions regarding implementation of NEI 99-02 guidance should be referred to NRR/ to determine if an FAQ should be submitted.
+Questions regarding implementation of NEI 99-02 guidance should be referred to NRR/DRO to determine if an FAQ should be submitted.

 UAI Guidance